How To Set Up a DIY Planner That Fits You

 - Perks: These are pretty and come with a sturdy cover (usually with pockets too).

-- Downsides: Expensive and requires looking for new inserts once you use up the ones inside.
+- Downsides: Expensive, not many ways to personalize and requires looking for new inserts once you use up the ones inside.

 I recommend having these sections for a nice & uncomplicated planning system.
-Everything from the “Main Sections” is a core of every planner.
+Everything from the “Main Sections” is the core of every DIY planner.
+You can paint the layouts yourself, use a store-bought planner or get printable templates (which I recommend the most).

-If you want to try a printable planner, click on any listed section to see a fitting product at the ShineSheets store!
+P. S. If you need visual inspiration, or if you want to try a printable planner, click on any listed section to see a fitting product at the ShineSheets store

-These planners control your time, calendar, tasks, health & finances.
-These are the main things to plan if you need more balance & order in your life.
+These planners control your time, calendar, tasks, health & finances – the main things to plan if you need more balance & order in your life:

 Health trackers, like: